 Sarea Studied area expressed on km2.

 In this study for Ra 10% value was used and for Rb 2% value was used.
 Total area size was 360 000 km2.
-The area was divided into ring layers, the first layer was the required separation distance, whereas the second layer was the simulation area where.
+The area was divided into ring layers, the first layer was the required coordination distance, whereas the second layer was the simulation area where.
 The circle layer approach is presented in Figure 1.

 Figure 1